ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/interactive-terminal.md

 | length            | Number | Size of the data to send.
 The maximum length 512 bytes. |
 | data              | String | Data to be sent (as a hexadecimal string)          |
 | flags (for NSOSTF) | Number | Specifies the type of message transmission in hexadecimal format.
 Values of this argument are formed by logically OR'ing zero or more of the following flags:<br/>• 0x000: no flags are set<br/>• 0x100: exception message.
 Send message with high priority<br/>• 0x200: release indicator.
 Indicate release after next message<br/>• 0x400: release indicator.
 Indicate release after next message has been replied to |

+### APN config
+We need to set the [APN](https://en.wikipedia.org/wiki/Access_Point_Name) so that our devices' upstream messages are forwarded correctly and so that our devices are assigned IP addresses to which can send downstream messages.

+Before changing the config we must disable auto-connect because we don't want the device to start connecting while we're modifying the config.
+Then we need to reboot before the changes will take effect.

+    AT+NCONFIG="AUTOCONNECT","FALSE";+NRB
+    > OK
+    ...
+    > REBOOT_CAUSE_APPLICATION_AT
+    > u-blox
+    > OK

+Now we're ready to update the config.
+It's not persisted on the SARA-N210, so remember to run this after every reboot:

+    AT+CFUN=1;+COPS=1,2,"24201";+CGDCONT=1,"IP","mda.ee";+CGACT=1,1
+    > OK
+    > OK
+    > OK
+    > OK

 [1]: https://shop.exploratory.engineering/collections/frontpage/products/ee-nbiot-01-v1-1-breakout-module
 [2]: https://www.u-blox.com/en/product/sara-n2-series#tab-documentation-resources